squirrelchat/smol-toml/README.md

 I initially reported this to the library author, but the author decided to
 - a) advise to use a custom loader (via *experimental* flag) to circumvent the invalid imports.
   - Said flag, `--experimental-specifier-resolution`, has been removed in Node v20.
-- b) [delete the issue](https://github.com/huan231/toml-nodejs/issues/12) when pointed out links to the NodeJS documentation about the flag removal and standard resolution algorithm.
+- b) [delete the issue](https://github.com/huan231/toml-nodejs/issues/12) when pointed out links to the Node.js documentation about the flag removal and standard resolution algorithm.

 For the reference anyway, `toml-nodejs` (with proper imports) is ~8x slower on both parse benchmark with: